Most investors have no clue. That's because they've never learned how to value a business.

-You'll learn how to use valuation method that flips the DCF model on its head by starting with the stock price and solving for expectations.
+Learn how to use a valuation method that flips the DCF model on its head by starting with the stock price and solving for expectations.

 Valuation is an art and a science.
 We uncover some of the most common mistakes investors make when evaluating a business -- and how to avoid them.

 We keep the community open for an extra week to answer any burning questions

 Watch the replays to the events any time you'd like